dhairaygaur/My-Project/statement.md

-1.) **Problem Statement** :
+1.)  **Problem Statement**
-In today’s digital life, many people use simple and weak passwords like "12345", "abcd", or their name.
-These passwords are easy to guess and unsafe.
-Because of this, accounts can be hacked easily.
-To solve this problem, a tool is needed that can generate strong, random, and secure passwords automatically.

-This project creates a Password Generator that gives the user a strong password based on the length they want.
-The password includes uppercase letters, lowercase letters, numbers, and special characters.
-This helps users make safer accounts and protect their data.
+In daily life, I noticed that many people (including myself earlier) tend to use weak or repeated passwords.
+This increases the risk of hacking, data theft, and personal account breaches.
+To solve this issue, I decided to develop a Random Password Generator that can instantly create strong, unpredictable, and secure passwords based on user preferences.

-2.) **Scope of the Project** :
+2.) **Scope of the Project**

-This project is small but useful.
-It will help users quickly create strong passwords for any online account.
-The scope includes:
+The scope of this project includes:

-- Generating random passwords based on user input.
+- Creating a Python-based tool that generates secure passwords
-- Allowing users to choose the password length.
+- Allowing users to choose their desired password length
-- Making passwords that include letters, digits, and symbols.
-- Showing the generated password on the screen.
+- Ensuring the password contains a mix of characters
-- Simple and easy-to-understand code using Python.

-This project focuses only on password creation, not storing or managing passwords.
+- Validating user input
+- Designing the project in multiple modules for clarity and future expansion
+- Keeping the system simple so even beginners can use it

+The project does *not* include saving passwords, online encryption, or GUI development (but these can be added later).

-3.) **Target Users**:
+3.) **Target Users**

-This project is designed for:
+This project is mainly helpful for:

-- Students who need quick strong passwords.
+- Students who want to create strong passwords
-- Normal users who make accounts on social media, apps, or websites.
-- Anyone who wants a secure password for personal or professional use.
+- Anyone who struggles to think of secure passwords
-- Beginners who want to understand how random password generators work.
+- Developers who want a simple command-line password generator
+- Users who want privacy without depending on online tools

-4.) **High-Level Features** :
+4.) **High-Level Features**
-This Password Generator includes the following main features:

-1. *User Input for Length*
-   The user can choose how long the password should be.

-2. *Random Character Selection*
-   The program automatically selects letters, numbers, and symbols.

-3. *Strong Password Output*
-   The final password is strong, unique, and hard to guess.

-4. *Simple Interface*
-   Just run the Python file and enter the required length.

-5. *Error Handling*
-   If the user gives invalid length, it shows a message.
+- User can input desired password length
+- Automatic validation for minimum and maximum limits
+- Random mixing of uppercase, lowercase, digits, and symbols
+- Modular Python code with separate files for each function
+- Easy to run in any environment
+- Can be expanded into a GUI or web version in the future

+# 📌 End of statement.md